- About Us

 Angélica Salazar is a Policy Associate in the Children’s Defense Fund’s Los Angeles office.
 Angie focuses on advocating for policies that benefit vulnerable children and youth, particularly system-involved youth, and helps move them toward a pathway of school success and productive adulthood.
 Angie monitors and promotes reforms in national, state, and local education policies, especially at the intersection of juvenile justice and education.

 Angie previously worked at the Children’s Defense Fund’s headquarters in Washington DC and monitored federal legislation and national policies in juvenile justice.
 Prior to joining the Children’s Defense Fund, Angélica was a middle school teacher in the Los Angeles Unified School District for three years, where she became committed to working to ensure public systems meet the needs of California’s children and youth.
 Angie earned her bachelor’s degree in international relations and urban policy and planning at the University of Southern California, master’s degree in elementary education at Loyola Marymount University, and master’s degree in public policy at the Harvard Kennedy School of Government.

 Contact Angélica Salazar at email@example.com or 213-201-0831.

-Lorena Sanchez is the Health Program Coordinator at the Children's Defense Fund's Los Angeles office.
+Lorena Sánchez is the Health Program Coordinator at the Children's Defense Fund's Los Angeles office.
 Lorena manages a school-based health outreach initiative in Los Angeles County that identifies uninsured students and links them with free and affordable health care insurance.
 She also supports the work of the 100% Campaign, a children’s health coverage coalition working to ensure that all of California's children gain access to affordable, comprehensive health coverage.

 Contact Lorena Sanchez at firstname.lastname@example.org or (213) 201-0830.